Kiranjith83/SA/SA.md

     - Dont want customers to directly access object and use OAI.
   - Configured under Origin and Origin group and restrict with the identity created as OAI.
   - The S3 bucket behind the CloudFront will get policy only for Origin access identity.
 Make sure that if any other statements were in place.
+# CloudFront Signed URLs or Cookies and S3 Signed URLS.
+-

 # EFS
 - NFSv4